Last updated on September 4th, 2022 at 04:00 pm

-It’s a hard time, most especially for the average people around the World.
-The trying moment has forced millions of people around the world to seek soft loans to augment the situation.
+It’s a hard time, most especially for the average people around the World as inflation bites harder.
+The trying moment has forced millions of people to seek soft loans to augment the situation.

-Here are the 10 ways to know that a loan is a scam and how you could be scammed while you are trying to applying and be funded from the government, financial institutions, or money lenders.
+Here are the 10 ways to know that a loan is a scam and how you could be scammed while you are trying to get financial support from the government, financial institutions, or money lenders.

 Loan Via SMS

-Ordinarily, you might want to borrow N2,000 just to claim N100K, but hey, did you apply for the loan?
+Ordinarily, you might want to borrow $2,000 just to claim $100K, but hey, did you apply for the loan?
+Does government grant and loans come easy like that?

 Besides, you don’t get a loan via SMS when you’ve not applied, watch out for this and steer clear of dubious loan SMS you never applied for.